Iroquois County State Wildlife Area: Today

 Attempts in the 20th century to reintroduce the greater prairie chicken to northeastern Iroquois County failed.
 State naturalists believe the wildlife area is too wet to be a good home for this species.
 The IDNR adaptively reused the failed prairie-chicken ground as a place to hunt whitetail deer, doves, pheasants, quail, rabbits, and squirrels.
 These game activities continue in their respective hunting seasons.

-The Iroquois County State Wildlife Area is today a mosaic of sand dunes and wet prairie habitats.
-The juxtaposition of the sand and wetland has created a rolling savanna landscape of trees and grass, classified as an oak barren.
+The Iroquois County State Wildlife Area is today a mosaic of sand dunes, wetland, grassland, and woodland habitats.
+Dry sand ridges are dominated by black oak savanna and woodland, while lower lying areas range from dry prairie to marsh, depending on soil moisture.
+The northeastern portion of the wildlife area is Hooper Branch Savanna Nature Preserve, the largest single tract of oak savanna remaining in Illinois.
 The dominant oak tree is the black oak, often found on relatively infertile, sandy ground.
-The black-oak savanna is one of the largest native grassland remnants in Illinois.
 Prairie forbs include the blazing star and hairy puccoon.